 Download a copy of the Viscount perennial ryegrass factsheet.

-Viscount NEA is a new and improved late-flowering tetraploid perennial ryegrass for high-input pasture systems.
+Viscount NEA4 is a new and improved late-flowering tetraploid perennial ryegrass for high-input pasture systems.
 Viscount offer superior total yield and also gets growing faster out of winter for valuable feed in early spring.

 - Tetraploid perennial ryegrass

 - Rapid establishment with very-high total pasture yield

 - NEA4 endophyte for insect resistance and better pasture longevity

 - Exceptional total pasture production with the combination of total yield and NEA4 endophyte for improved persistence

 - Fast-forward out of winter and into spring faster with superior early spring-production compared with its peers

 - Highly palatable tetraploid ryegrass, with ruminant-friendly NEA4 endophyte for both animal performance and improved insect resistance

 Sowing rate: For best results sow Viscount at 20 – 30 kg/ha into a clean, weed-free seed-bed with adequate soil fertility.

 Sowing depth: Ryegrass can be sown at 5– 20 mm, however if sowing in a mix with clover, try to keep the sowing depth from 5–10mm.